Alluxio/alluxio/docs/en/operation/Journal.md

 Before starting Alluxio for the first time, the journal must be formatted.

-**Warning**: the following command permanently deletes all Alluxio metadata, so be careful with this command or backup your journal first (see next section).
+**Warning**: the following command permanently deletes all Alluxio metadata, so be careful with this command.

 ```shell
 $ ./bin/alluxio init format --skip-worker